-A choice to lowered trucks or lift a vehicle is not one that is made hastily.
+A choice to Lowered Chevy Trucks or lift a vehicle is not one that is made hastily.
 Similar to purchasing a car, you must base your choice on utility and performance in this process.
 Who would lower the truck, though?

 Lowering the suspension limits a truck’s ability to perform its intended duty.
 Consequently, the cargo capacity is reduced.
 Truck owners must find it embarrassing when their vehicles’ bottoms rub against speed bumps, right?